NCBI-Hackathons/drugdisco/README.md

 <img src="https://github.com/NCBI-Hackathons/drugdisco/blob/master/DrugDiscoLogo.png" alt="DrugDisco Logo" width="200">

 # DrugDisco
 DrugDisco is a high throughput automated drug discovery tool.
-Specifically, it tests over 20 million small molecules to find that one that fits your target best!!!
+Specifically, it tests over 20 million small molecules that are commercially available and can be used a drugs to find that one that fits your target best!!!

+DrugDisco is for anyond interested in rational drug discovery.
+Why test compounds at random when DrugDisco will sort through them for you?

 ## The problem
 Developing new pharmaceutical drugs is crazy expensive.
 A big part of the cost comes from blindly screening millions of candidate compounds [cite].